michaelhutt/cappy/README.md

  * The the calculation for 'average' color is just silly.
  * I have a feeling that this will end up as a Qt/OpenCV hybrid.

+You'll need Qt 4.
+Run 'qmake' (often located at /usr/lib64/qt4/bin/qmake) to get a Makefile, then run 'make' and you'll have an executable under the 'build' directory.

 Future Work:
  * Organic cap placement with an edge detector (canny/HOG) and a naive fill algorithm.